-Our conclusion is that setting performance measures at a higher level (beyond the operations level), and not proactively ensuring engagement between those setting performance priorities (organisational goals) and those responsible for delivering the actual service results in an inability to not only identify critical service delivery areas but also in an inability to deploy and implement a PMS that ensures the desired organisational goals were achieved.
+Our conclusion is that setting performance measures at a higher level (beyond the operations level), and not proactively ensuring engagement between those setting performance priorities (organisational goals) and those responsible for delivering the actual service, results not only in an inability to identify critical service delivery areas, but also in an inability to deploy and implement a PMS that ensures the desired organisational goals were achieved.
 In effect, the deployment of a PMS appears to focus on compliance monitoring rather than performance improvements.
-Thus in complex multi-stakeholder organisations the ambiguity over the purpose of the PMS, together with the failure to achieve proactive dialogue between those who set measures and priorities and those responsible for service delivery, results in its ineffective deployment.
+Thus, in complex multi-stakeholder organisations the ambiguity over the purpose of the PMS, together with the failure to achieve proactive dialogue between those who set measures and priorities and those responsible for service delivery, results in its ineffective deployment.

 5.4 Use of PMS - balance between technical and social controls

 The ‘use’ of PMS refers to the different roles these systems perform within organisations.
-The traditional view of PMS use was framed on the notion of ‘dual role of controls’ espoused by Tessier and Otley (2012).
-The essence of control being to ensure that “…the organisation does what the management wants done” (Rotch 1993, p.
+The traditional view of PMS use was framed on the notion of ‘dual role of controls’ espoused by Tessier and Otley (2012), the essence of control being to ensure that “…the organisation does what the management wants done” (Rotch 1993, p.
 191).
-The notion of ‘dual role of controls’ of performance has over the years, evolved from a traditional perspective which suggested that in organisations which are dynamic entities, PMS can be used in any two different ways; to facilitate decision-making by guiding managerial action through information provision or to influence decision-making through the use of incentives (Sprinkle 2003; Ahrens and Chapman 2004) to a more recent view which construes control as being either focused on technical or social control (Smith and Bititci 2017).
+The notion of ‘dual role of controls’ of performance has evolved over the years, from a traditional perspective which suggested that in dynamic organisations PMS can be used in two different ways (to facilitate and guide managerial decision-making through information provision, or to influence decision-making through the use of incentives (Sprinkle 2003; Ahrens and Chapman 2004)) to a more recent view which construes control as being either focused on technical or social control (Smith and Bititci 2017).

-Reference to technical controls within PMM will entail engagement in undertakings that include for example the setting of targets.
+Reference to technical controls within PMM will entail engagement in undertakings that, for example, include the setting of targets.
 It will also entail the collection, analysis, interpretation, assessment and feedback of information on performance.
-On the other hand, within the context of PMM, reference to social controls focuses on how performance measures can be utilised to ensure the effective and efficient management of performance within the organisation.
-A focus on PMM as social control engages examining the use of different management styles.
-These will range from tightly prescribed command and control styles which are likely to lead to limited employee commitment, limited autonomy (Carson et al. 2007) and that non-participation (Poole et al. 2001) to participative management styles which is based on self or unit autonomy.
+Reference to social controls within PMM focuses on how performance measures can be utilised to ensure the effective and efficient management of performance within the organisation.
+A focus on PMM as social control involves examining the use of different management styles.
+These will range from tightly prescribed command and control styles, which are likely to lead to limited employee commitment, limited autonomy (Carson et al. 2007) and non-participation (Poole et al. 2001), to participative management styles based on self or unit autonomy.
 To enhance participatory decision-making, Bititci (2015) suggests using the PMS to create a conversation amongst various stakeholders about the performance of the organisation.
 He argues that, over time, this open and participative conversation directs different stakeholders towards a more coherent PMM framework, a view also supported by Pekkola and Ukko (2016).
-Smith and Bititci (2017) goes on to emphasise the importance of: (i) Collaboration, (ii) participatory decision-making and (iii) information sharing in achieving a working balance between technical and social controls.
+Smith and Bititci (2017) go on to emphasise the importance of: (i) collaboration, (ii) participatory decision-making and (iii) information sharing towards achieving a working balance between technical and social controls.
 In terms of collaboration, the strategic management literature has extensively discussed how stakeholder involvement can reduce ambiguity.
 The message of stakeholder collaboration in PMM has been reiterated not only in the academic literature (Smith and Bititci 2017), but also in key policy documents published over recent years by the UK government (House of Commons 2017).